tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 Labs for this Topic
 ~~~

-Side bar cam contain any number of learning resources.
+Side bar can contain any number of learning resources.

 ## Learning Resources